A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for all.

 To this day, only very few still master the art of making lavender wands, but they are very willing to share their knowledge!

-This activity is rather time-consuming and is a specialty product that cannot be automated.
-Making a single wand takes around an hour all in all, if you average out the harvest time, weaving, and tightening.
+This activity is time-consuming.
+It is a specialty product that cannot be automated.
+Making a single wand takes around an hour all in all, if you factor in the harvest time, weaving, and tightening.
 This explains the high price they fetch on market stalls.
-Since it easily last up to 4 years, a lavender wand is definitely worth the splurge and makes for wonderful, typical gifts.
+Since it easily last up to 4 years, a lavender wand is definitely worth the splurge and makes for wonderful, unique gifts.

 It’s one of the most elegant ways to avail of lavender’s health benefits.